codeWithPriyan/Todo-Assignment/README.md

 Slack Integration Setup

   1.Go to your Slack workspace and create a new Incoming Webhook:

-      a.Navigate to Slack API > Incoming Webhooks. b.Click Add New Webhook to Workspace.
+      a.Navigate to Slack API > Incoming Webhooks.

+      b.Click Add New Webhook to Workspace.

-      c.Choose the channel where summaries will be posted. d.Copy the generated Webhook URL.
+      c.Choose the channel where summaries will be posted.

+      d.Copy the generated Webhook URL.

   2.Paste this URL into your .env file as SLACK_WEBHOOK_URL.

-API Endpoints

-Method      Endpoint      	Description

-GET	   ->   /todos	         Fetch all to-dos
-POST	 ->   /todos	         Add a new to-do
-DELETE ->   /todos/:id	     Delete a to-do by ID
-POST	 ->   /summarize     	 Summarize to-dos and send to Slack

 Design & Architecture Decisions